fullmetalbrackets/blog/src/content/blog/pi-hole-quad9-dls-over-tls.md

 ## Cloudflared as forwarding resolver

-Running Cloudflared bare metal is a bit involved, but if prefer it that way, see <a href="/blog/using-dns-over-https-with-pihole#install-and-setup-the-cloudflared-daemon" target="_blank" data-umami-event="pihole-quad9-dot-related-pihole-doh">this blog post about running Cloudflared bare metal as a systemd daemon</a>.
+Running Cloudflared bare metal is a bit involved, but if prefer it that way, see [this blog post about running Cloudflared bare metal as a systemd daemon](/blog/using-dns-over-https-with-pihole#install-and-setup-the-cloudflared-daemon).

 Running Cloudflared as a Docker container requires less configuration, so I'll explain that here.
 Create a `compose.yaml` file with the below contents: (Or copy & paste the below into an existing compose file if you prefer.)